elfry2/kami/README.md

 There's not yet an installer for other systems, but the procedure is easily reproducible.
 ## Usage
-Launch Neovide as you would launch any other app, or execute on terminal
+Launch Neovide the same way you would launch any other app, or execute on terminal
 ```bash
 nvim
 ```